Complete Guide to AI & Machine Learning in Retail: Types & Use Cases

 Retail Stocking and Inventory

 The optimization of inventory planning and predictive maintenance is a critical logistical concern for retailers.
 Moreover, if an e-commerce platform fails to fulfill an order due to out-of-stock products, the UX of end users could be adversely affected.
-Using machine learning, retailers can keep a track of the inventory and never run out of stock.
+Using machine learning in retail, retailers can keep a track of the inventory and never run out of stock.

 Real-time inventory needs can be predicted by machine learning algorithms using purchase data.
 These algorithms can provide a daily dashboard of suggested orders based on the day of the week, the season, nearby events, and social media data.